rustyeddy/rustyeddy.com/content/software/tracking-changes-to-code.md

 around git itself giving us a rich set of tools to build a sophisticated development environment, and all for _free_.

-Github does work on a _freemium_ model, hence you do get addition capabilities for pay for features in _private_ repositories.
-However Open Source projects everything is free.
+Github works on a _freemium_ model where all Open Source projects get all features for free.
+However, private repositories will be required to pay a nominal fee to unlock all of githubs features.

+For our purposes, everything we need is free, so don't pull out your wallet!

 ## Enough Theory?